JuliaAI/LearnAPI.jl/docs/src/index.md

 Models can be supervised or not supervised, can generalize to new data observations, or not generalize.
-To ensure proper handling by client packages of probabilistic and other non-literal forms of target predictions (pdfs, confidence intervals, survival functions, etc) the kind of prediction can be flagged appropriately; see more at "target" below.
+To ensure proper handling by client packages of probabilistic and other non-literal forms of target predictions (pdfs, confidence intervals, survival functions, etc) the output of `predict` and `predict_joint` can be flagged appropriately; see more at "target" below.

 ## [Scope and undefined notions](@id scope)

-The Learn API provides methods for training, applying, and saving machine learning models, and that is all. *It does not specify an interface for data access or data resampling*.
+LearnAPI.jl provides methods for training, applying, and saving machine learning models, and that is all. *It does not specify an interface for data access or data resampling*.
 However, LearnAPI.jl is predicated on a few basic undefined notions (in **boldface**) which some higher-level interface might decide to formalize: